lit/lit.dev/README.md

 ## Packages

-This is a Lerna monorepo.
+This is an npm workspaces monorepo.

 - lit-dev-content: Main content of lit.dev
 - lit-dev-server: Production web server for lit.dev